MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/kernel-mode-testing-of-wddm-features.md

 # Kernel-mode testing of WDDM features

 This article describes the design of the kernel-mode testing infrastructure in WDDM that was added in Windows 11 version 24H2 (WDDM 3.2).
+This infrastructure allows testing and validation of drivers that don't support D3D runtimes, such as drivers for some NPU devices.
+It can also be used to validate drivers that do support D3D runtimes without involving the D3D runtime.

 ## Overview

 There are scenarios where new compute devices based on WDDM or [MCDM](mcdm.md) are introduced and drivers for these devices don't support D3D runtimes.
 To help validate such drivers, functionality is added to *Dxgkrnl* to do validation using kernel-mode thunks only; that is, without involving the D3D runtime and user-mode driver (UMD).

-This infrastructure also allows testing of the WDDM feature using precise settings without having to go through a D3D runtime or a UMD, which might complicate things.
+This infrastructure also allows testing of the WDDM feature using precise settings without having to go through a D3D runtime or a UMD, which can complicate things.

 DDIs are introduced to build a command buffer in kernel mode for a given set of commands.
 The commands are simple, so almost any execution node should be able to execute them using precompiled shaders or other means.